Goodness-of-fit test for multi-layer stochastic block models: Hypothesis testing algorithms and their consistency in the estimation of

-In this section, we present our normalized aggregation spectral test (NAST) algorithm, a sequential goodness-of-fit procedure that determines the number of communities in a multi-layer stochastic block model without prior knowledge of $K$.
+NAST directly implements the sequential goodness-of-fit test.
 Starting with $K_{0}=1$, our NAST repeatedly invokes a community detection routine to obtain an estimated community label vector, estimates layer-wise connectivity and probability matrices, forms the normalized aggregation matrix, and evaluates the cubic-trace test statistic $T$.
-The loop terminates when the test statistic falls inside the acceptance region of the standard normal distribution, at which point the current $K_{0}$ is returned as the estimated number of communities.
+The loop terminates when \(|T|\) falls below a prescribed threshold \(t_n\) (e.g., $\log n$), at which point the current $K_{0}$ is returned as the estimated number of communities.
 In this paper, we use the bias-adjusted SoS algorithm of \citep{lei2023bias} as the community detection technique, because its mis-clustering error satisfies $m=o(\sqrt{n})$ under mild conditions, thereby guaranteeing that Assumption \ref{assump:a3} holds and the asymptotic null distribution $N(0,1)$ is preserved.
-The details of our NAST method is summarized in Algorithm \ref{alg:test}, where \( z_{1-\alpha/2} \) denotes the \( (1-\alpha/2) \)-quantile of the standard normal distribution \( N(0,1) \).
-In this paper, we adopt the conventional significance level \( \alpha = 0.05 \), so \( z_{1-0.05/2} = z_{0.975} \approx 1.96 \).
+The details of our NAST method is summarized in Algorithm \ref{alg:test}.

+The threshold $t_n$ must be chosen to separate the null distribution from the alternative.
+The following theorem provides explicit conditions on $t_n$ that guarantee consistency.